 Some VPNs offer lots of different plans and pricing whereas others are simpler.
 X-VPN falls on the simpler side with their two options: a monthly rolling subscription, or an annual subscription paid in advance.

 $11.99/month for a monthly subscription is pretty high in comparison to other VPNs.
-But $5.99/month billed in advance at $71.88 is very affordable.
+And $5.99/month billed in advance at $71.88 is creeping near the expensive territory.
 If you don’t mind paying upfront, this one’s a no-brainer since it knocks off half the cost.
+At the same time, for this price, it’s worth looking at NordVPN.

 Refund Policy: Get your money back in 7 days